Student Learning Outcomes for Minors in Spanish & Italian

 Students minoring in Italian and Spanish will be required to demonstrate a level of proficiency sufficient to converse comfortably on everyday topics, to attain intermediate levels of proficiency in writing and reading the target language, and to understand and appreciate the target language cultures.

 Assessment of the world languages program is the responsibility of the World Languages Program Assessment Committee, consisting of the Program Director for World Languages and three other faculty members.
 The committee’s annual reports evaluating the program and proposing any needed changes are compiled from the following information:

 - A central file of course syllabi with representative assignments is maintained by the department for inspection by the committee and other qualified persons.

-- Faculty advisers monitor each student’s progress towards completing major requirements and meeting the program goals listed in the catalog.
-Advisers report any problems or deficiencies in the program encountered by the students to the program assessment committee through the associate chair.
+- Faculty advisors monitor each student’s progress towards completing major requirements and meeting the program goals listed in the catalog.
+Advisors report any problems or deficiencies in the program encountered by the students to the program assessment committee through the associate chair.

 - Oral and written exit exams evaluate proficiency in listening, speaking, reading, and writing as well as understanding of Hispanic culture.

 - The Program Assessment Committee reviews the senior portfolios and the results of the exit exam on an annual basis and prepares an analysis of what is revealed about the program’s success.

 - The Program Assessment Committee administers a student-satisfaction questionnaire to all senior world languages majors and minors each year.
 A similar questionnaire is sent to recent graduates on a periodic basis.